 It’s odd, we advise against late-night eating, yet we talk about eating snacks to curb nighttime eating.
 As strange as this might be, eating healthy night snacks can actually help you curb nighttime eating.

 Biologically speaking, late-night eating often includes unhealthy foods rich in salt, sugar, or fat.
 Most of these foods make our bodies happy and cause the brain to release dopamine, the happy hormone.
 As the dopamine levels increase in the body, we continue to indulge in these foods to keep the body happy and satisfied.
-Unfortunately, this is what leads to obesity.
+Unfortunately, this is what leads to weight gain.

 Additionally, these foods rich in added sugars have high glycemic indexes, which spike blood glucose levels, causing glucose dysregulation that affects moods and causes food cravings.
-According to the American Journal of Clinical Nutrition, this is the main reason nighttime eaters had higher BMI and body fat percentage (11).

 Eating healthy and good late-night snacks that don’t contain too many simple sugars or fats causes the body to remain within the regulated blood glucose levels, which curbs food cravings.
 Additionally, some of these healthy night snacks are packed with melatonin tryptophan, which induces sleep, helping you sleep better without having to feed again (5).